department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

 *If needed*:

 - What are your thoughts on how they're placed within the page?
-- Is that information important enough to you that it should be highlighted like that?
+- What are your thoughts on the information shown in those call-outs?
+- What would you change about these call-outs?

-Let's talk about any interactivity you notice related to these alerts.
+Okay great, let's talk about any interactivity you notice related to these alerts.
 What can you do with them?

 *If needed:*

 - Why would you want to dismiss the alert?
-- What do you expect happen after you dismiss it?
+- What do you expect to happen after you dismiss it?
-- How would you find that information again?
+- After dismissing an alert, how would you find that information again?
 - Why do you think some are dismissible and some are not?

-And for this specific notification - a new debt has been added - at what point would you expect to see that information?
+And for this specific notification - a new debt has been added - after you log-in, when would you expect to see that information?

 In general, if you have a new notification on VA.gov, how would you know about it?